ALT-F1/MICBot/readme.rst

 ===============================

 * 2016-09-14
+    * Exercise 6: Integrating your bot with channels
+        * Task 1 – Use the ChatConnector
     * Exercise 5: Adding global actions
     * Exercise 4: Determining Intent
         * Task 1 – Determine intent using regular expressions